API

 When per-call vs subscription?

-• You're an agent that wants to evaluate quality before committing to subscription
+• You're an agent that wants to evaluate quality before committing to a subscription.

-Subscription pricing becomes more economical above ~$30/mo of per-call spend.
-The Rep tier ($149/mo) gives unlimited dashboard access + 500 req/min API throughput; agents that hit that threshold typically migrate via API key rather than continuing per-call.
+Becomes more economical above ~$30/mo of per-call spend.
+The Rep tier ($149/mo) gives unlimited dashboard access plus 500 req/min API throughput; agents that hit that threshold typically migrate via API key rather than continuing per-call.

 References

-• /openapi.json — full OpenAPI 3.1 spec with all endpoints + envelope schema
+• /openapi.json: full OpenAPI 3.1 spec with every endpoint and the envelope schema.

-• x402.org — protocol spec, facilitator endpoints, client SDKs
+• x402.org: protocol spec, facilitator endpoints, client SDKs (USDC rail).